-We're Investing in Our Water Future and Reducing Costs with WIFIA Loan
+We're Investing in our Water Future and Reducing Costs with a WIFIA Loan

-The WIFIA program was created by Oregon Senator Jeff Merkley and passed by Congress in 2014, and officially launched in 2017.
-It's designed to speed the investment in water infrastructure by providing low-cost loans for nationally and regionally significant projects like the Bull Run Treatment Project.
+The WIFIA program was created by Oregon Senator Jeff Merkley, passed by Congress in 2014, and officially launched in 2017.
+The program is designed to speed investment in water infrastructure by providing low-cost loans for nationally and regionally significant projects like the Bull Run Treatment Projects.

-WIFIA Loans Offer Us a Low, Fixed Interest Rate
+WIFIA Loan Has a Low, Fixed Interest Rate

-- Based on rate projections, it will provide up to $350 million of debt service savings over the term of the loan.
+- Based on rate projections, it will provide at least $247 million of debt-service savings over the loan term.

-- The low rate remains locked in for the life of the loan.
+- We secured a low 1.89 percent interest rate that will remain locked in for the life of the loan.

 - WIFIA offers a flexible repayment schedule to allow for water rate increases to be phased in over a longer period of time.

 - We have up to 35 years after substantial completion of the project to repay a loan, saving ratepayers money by allowing for smaller payment amounts over the life of the loan.

 - The EPA will allow delaying loan repayment until after the filtration facility is substantially completed in 2027.